 1. Templafy Desktop

-Templafy Desktop will try to log in every day after midnight (load is distributed in the first hour after midnight).
-If the computer is asleep, it will try to do the SSO when the computer first resumes.
-The same pattern is used to check for updates to add-ins, offline content, fonts, and email signatures.
+Templafy Desktop will try to log in every startup and reauthenticates after midnight, if the process is still running (load is distributed in the first hour after midnight).
+If the computer is shut down or hibernating or sleeping, it will try to do the SSO when the computer first starts/resumes.
+The same pattern is used to check for updates to add-ins, offline content, fonts.
 If the background login is not successful, it will try again at the next login/midnight.